mickaelandrieu/beerawecka/doc/06-input-class.md

 # Input class

-The `Input` class provides some helpers for fetching input data and processing it.
+The `Input` class provides some helpers for fetching request data (like $_GET, $_POST arrays), user informations, server data, etc.

 This class is initialized automatically by the system so there is no need to do it manually.
 All functionnalities are directly accessible within the controller:

     $this->input->method_name();

 ## Configuration

-The class constructor accepts the following options:
+The class constructor accepts an array of the following options:

 - `base_url`: URL to your website root (with a trailing slash).
-If this option is not set, Beerawecka will try to auto detect the URL using `$_SERVER` informations.
+If this option is not set, Beerawecka will try to auto detect the `base_url` using `$_SERVER` informations.
 This option should be set for security.
-- `index_page`: this will be your index.php file, unless you've renamed it to something else.
+- `index_page`: this will be your `index.php` file, unless you have renamed it to something else.
 If you are using URL rewriting set this variable to empty.
-Default: `index.php`.
+Default value: `index.php`.
-- `url_suffix`: Allows you to add a suffix to all URLs generated
+- `url_suffix`: Allows you to add a suffix to all generated URLs.
 - `uri_chars`: Specifies which characters are permitted within your URLs.
-Default: `a-z 0-9~%.:_\-/`
+Default value: `a-z 0-9~%.:_\-/`
-- `utf8`: Defines if PHP working with Unicode data.
-Default: `TRUE`.
+- `utf8`: Defines if PHP is working with unicode data.
+Default value: `TRUE`.
-- `proxy_ips`: If your web server is behind front servers, you can list all proxy ips in this array.
+- `proxy_ips`: If your web server is behind front servers, you can list all proxy IPs in this array.
 This option is important to find the IP address from which the user is viewing the current page.
 Default value: `empty`.
 - `default_ip`: The returned value if the user IP is not found or is not valid.

-By default, Beerawecka use the configuration file `config.php` to set this options on system loading.
+By default, Beerawecka use the configuration file `config.php` to set these options on system loading.

 ## HTTP request data

-The `Input` class comes with helper methods for handling GET, PUT, DELETE or PATCH items.
+The `Input` class comes with helper methods for handling GET, POST, PUT, DELETE or PATCH items.

 The source of this data depends on the current HTTP request method.